Kwirtz/UBI_biblio/README.md

-# The evolution of Basic Income research, a bibliometrical approach (Work in Progress)
+# Sixty years of Basic Income research (Work in Progress)

-This repository host codes from the paper The evolution of Basic Income research, a bibliometrical approach (Jacob and Wirtz, 2025).
+This repository host codes from the paper Sixty years of Basic Income research (Jacob and Wirtz, 2025).

 ## Aim of the paper